 Through Grace, we read about the abuse in the industry and the silence it demanded.
 I wouldn’t be surprised if Grace was suffering from PTSD from the long-term abuse.
 My heart broke for her as she told of the isolation and loneliness.
 She had never learned to make friends or function in everyday life because she started so young.
 It was rewarding watching her find her strength and heal.
 Thank you, Berkley for sending this along.

-The Comeback is available for preorder on Amazon for $13.99, it releases August 3rd.
+The Comeback is available on Amazon for $13.99.